 The hippocampus is the seat of emotion, memory and the autonomic nervous system, which controls processes over which most animals have no conscious control, such as breathing, heartbeat, and digestion.
 The subventricular zone is an area in the brain where neurons or nerve cells are created.

-Not only does ar-tumerone help the brain create new neurons, it creates neurons from stem cells, which are undifferentiated cells that can grow into specialized cells.
+Not only does ar-tumerone help the brain create new neurons, but it also creates neurons from stem cells, which are undifferentiated cells that can grow into specialized cells.
 This is a very unusual property.
 In one study, scientists placed neural stem cells from fetal rats in a petri dish and bathed them in solutions of

 In one study, scientists placed neural stem cells from fetal rats in a petri dish and bathed them in solutions of ar-tumerone for 72 hours.
 When bathed in certain concentrations, 80 percent of the neural stem cells grew into neurons or other types of specialized cells.
 This wasn’t seen in studies where ar-tumerone wasn’t used.
-Ar-tumerone also inhibited certain types of cells that cause inflammation in nerve cells.
-Scientists believe that protective effects of ar-tumerone would be especially pronounced in simpler animals such as fish.
+Ar-turmerone also inhibited certain types of cells that cause inflammation in nerve cells.
+Scientists believe that the protective effects of ar-tumerone would be especially pronounced in simpler animals such as fish.

 Because of its ability to build neurons from stem cells, scientists see the possibility of treating conditions such as stroke and degenerative diseases such as Alzheimer disease with ar-tumerone.
 When combined with the benefits of curcumin, the advantages of taking the whole turmeric become clear.

 RELATED ARTICLE: Avoid Side Effects: List of Drugs to Swap with Turmeric